dave2walsh/weather_forecasts/README.md

 * For each forecast, saving a low temperature that's higher than the high temperature should not be allowed

-* Needs more model, such as tests for Address.get_address and Address.get_by_zip
+* Needs more model specs, such as tests for Address.get_address and Address.get_by_zip

-* Needs requests tests for AddressesController#find, AddressesController#find_by_zip, AddressesController#search and AddressesController#search_by_zip
+* Needs request tests for AddressesController#find, AddressesController#find_by_zip, AddressesController#search and AddressesController#search_by_zip

+* Allow updating and deleting addresses and forecasts

-* Better UI
+* Have a better UI

 # Assumptions

 * Only a small number of addresses will be saved, as addresses#index grabs all the addresses

 * Temperatures are in Fahrenheit

+# For the future

+* Integrate an external weather API and display the results in views

+* Features such as searching and filtering will depend on the functionality of the API

+* Geolocate the user and show current and extended forcasts for the location when the root page loads

 # How to run